Wall Street Analyst Upgrade Exelon Corp. [EXC]. What else is Wall St. saying

 Exelon Corp.
-[NASDAQ: EXC] closed the trading session at $37.01.
-The company report on March 12, 2024 at 12:31 PM that ComEd Proposes Discount Program to Reduce Energy Burden for Income-Eligible Customers.
+[NASDAQ: EXC] traded at a low on Friday, posting a -0.25 loss after which it closed the day’ session at $36.48.
+The company report on March 14, 2024 at 3:30 PM that Delmarva Power Supports Helen F. Graham Cancer Center.

-Income-based discount to be available as early as 2025, pending regulatory approval.
+Earlier this month, Delmarva Power presented a donation of $2,605 to the Helen F. Graham Cancer Center and Research Institute, located within Christiana Hospital in Newark, Delaware.
+This contribution was made possible through the dedication of our field employees from our New Castle Regional Office.
+Our employees organized a fundraising event to support a colleague’s family member who was recently diagnosed with cancer.

 When it comes to discovering hidden gems within the stock market, Stock Wire News has consistently provided invaluable insights.
 Stock Wire News invites you to explore their upcoming Wealth Building Report.
 This report will shine a spotlight on little-known companies with the potential for substantial growth in 2024, and it's completely FREE for a limited time.